K. Michelle Reflects On Being A Restaurant Owner As She Preps To Open A Second Puff’s And Petals Lounge

 K. Michelle reflects on her journey as a restaurant owner and what it has taught her.
 Michelle said that owning a restaurant has taught her patience.
-The singer said that she opened the doors to the establishment and refused to pay herself–instead, she just continued to put money into the establishment because she wanted to create something long term for her family.
+The singer said that she opened the doors to the establishment and refused to pay herself.
+Instead, she just continued to put money into the establishment because she wanted to create something long term for her family.

 “We are preparing for our second location and one more on the way.
 July 23 is a major surprise and update 4 our customers. @harmonicstylez made this amazing new “Puff Punch” my ride or die guy always”